Abagore Farming project

 "I came in to CMF in February 2013 and that was a day there were many visitors and they invited me.
 CMF has helped me to join the women in a group and this has helped me in changing my life.
 I planted cabbages and I got 80,000 Rwf and I planted 4 blocks of sweet potatoes which can give me a production of 100,000 Rwf.
 CMF helped me in teaching my children (one boy and one girl).
 CMF gave me a goat and it has multiplied.
 We also have big farm of maize which we expect to gain more harvest.
 CMF is now clearing the swampy area where we are going to plant tomatoes which will automatically change my life in particular and CMF women in general and I thank CMF for how it has helped me.
 God bless CMF!"

-The Farming Co-operative have recently begun to grow tomatoes.
+The Farming Project has recently begun to grow tomatoes.
 These sell well so they are hoping for a good yield.
 See below for pictures - volunteer Mhairi Black can be seen helping to water the crop in some of the pictures.